 Encroachment by the sea had made Victoria's old Chinese cemetery at Ross Bay unusable by the end of the 19th century.
 So in 1903, deceased Chinese began to be buried at Harling Point, where the local Chinese Consolidated Benevolent Association (CCBA) owned a vacant headland property of 3.5 acres.
 As elsewhere in Canada and the U.S., most Chinese burials at Harling Point were intended to be temporary.
 The dead usually were exhumed after a suitable number of years and “repatriated” to China for permanent burial.
 The last group repatriation was made in1937, after which the Japanese War made repatriation impossible.
 Hence, remains of BC Chinese began to accumulate in a storage vault at the cemetery until a permanent mass burial took place at Harling Point in 1961.
 The cemetery had already been closed to new individual burials since 1950, although a few tombstones bear early 1950s dates.

 The layout is symmetrical around a central axis.
 At the base of the axis are the twin furnace towers, for burning paper offerings, and an altar; both made of concrete in 1903.
 The burials spread out on the East and West wings of the cemetery grounds.
 It is not clear if the cemetery was planned to be segregated by gender and place of origin.
 At present, judging by tombstones that are currently readable, most burials of women seem to be located in the northwest quarter.
-The southeast quarter seems to have been used by individuals from the Sze Yup (Mandarin Siyi, “Four Counties) area, while the northeast quarter contains a number of individuals from Panyu in the Sam Yup (Mandarin: Sanyi; “Three Counties”) area as well as Sze Yup individuals and others.
+The southeast quarter seems to have been used by individuals from the Sze Yup (Mandarin Siyi, “Four Counties) area, while the northeast quarter contains a number of individuals from Panyu in the Sam Yup (Sanyi; “Three Counties”) area as well as Sze Yup individuals and others.
 [Note: the next article on this web page contains more data on ethnic subdivisions at the cemetery]

-Two days after Cheng Hing Yueng's death, Mar Sue (official name馬心恭, Ma Sum Kung; Mandarin: Ma Xingong) followed in his footsteps.
-Although little is known about Mr. Mar, he apparently was well-to-do enough to give away a golden plaque at a friend’s 72th birthday party.
+马心恭, Ma Sum Kung; pinyin: Ma Xingong) followed in his footsteps.
+Mr. Mar was one of the founders of the Victoria's CCBA.
+He gave away a golden plaque at a friend’s 72th birthday party, according to Da Hon Kong Bo.
 Mr. Mar’s wife came from the Guo family and was buried near but not next to him in 1933.

 Cheng Hing Yueng’s clansman, Cheng Kuei Kwang (鄭鉅光, Mandarin:Zheng Juguang), was so proud of his membership in the Chee Kung Tang, the Chinese Freemasons,.that in 1948 he carried that identity to the other world.
 On his concrete slab was engraved a Masonic emblem, the only one of the kind in the cemetery.
 In 1917, according to the Tai Hon Kong Bo, he had been elected a board member of the Chemainus branch of the Chee Kung Tang, a position he kept for several decades.

-When the 60-year old Mr. Lam Kong Lup 林杠立 (Mandarin: Lin Gongli), died in 1929, he was given a splendid funeral.
+When the 60-year old Mr. Lam Kong Lup 林杠立 (pinyin: Lin Gongli), died in 1929, he was given a splendid funeral.
 A parade with more than 30 cars and several hundred mourners was led by city police.
 His obituary stated that he was revered as an old timer doing honest business in Victoria.
 He ran a pharmacy, Kwong Shon Tai 廣信泰, with an in-house herbalist, from the 1910s onward.
 The shop apparently doubled up as a dried foods grocery too.

 Not every grave was for a person of Chinese descent.
 The CCBA accepted Caucasian wives of Chinese as part of the community.
-A simple granite tombstone, marked “Louise Schmidt, wife of C. Die” (趙大, Mandarin: Zhao Da), stands in the general female quarter.
+A simple granite tombstone, marked “Louise Schmidt, wife of C. Die” (趙大, pinyin: Zhao Da), stands in the general female quarter.

-For an authoritative history, see David Chuenyan Lai, "The Chinese Cemetery in Victoria," B.C.
+David Chuenyan Lai, "The Chinese Cemetery in Victoria," B.C.
 Studies, No. 75, Autumn 1987.
-For more pictures see http://www.oldcem.bc.ca/cem_ch.htm and http://www.flickr.com/photos/ngawangchodron/sets/72157622534453666/

 Cemetery Gateway